Pixie Lott: Early life

-Victoria Louise Lott was born in the Bromley area of London on 12 January 1991, the third child of Beverley (née Martin) and stockbroker Stephen Lott.
+Victoria Louise Lott was born in the Bromley area of Greater London on 12 January 1991, the third child of Beverley (née Martin) and stockbroker Stephen Lott.
 The family moved around the London suburbs, initially living in Petts Wood and then Bickley.
 Lott was born several weeks premature, and her mother gave her the nickname Pixie because she was "such a tiny, cute baby who looked like a fairy".

 She started singing in her church school, and attended the Italia Conti Associates Saturday school in Chislehurst when she was five years old.
 At the age of 11, she was awarded a scholarship and went on to attend its main school, the Italia Conti Academy of Theatre Arts.
 At the age of 13, Lott moved with her family to Brentwood in Essex where she attended Brentwood County High School.
 She appeared in a West End production of Chitty Chitty Bang Bang at the London Palladium and as Louisa von Trapp in BBC One's Celebrate the Sound of Music in 2005, aged 14.
 Despite missing school time because she was recording her album, Lott says she received top marks in her GCSEs.